Not sure how to pick the Google Ads bid strategy that’s right for you?

 This one gives Google a little more free reign, and essentially says that Google has the right to increase or decrease your bid amount based on the likelihood of driving the sale.

-This one is actually in addition to manual bidding, as it adjusts your manual bids that seem more or less likely to lead to a conversion.
+This bid strategy for Google Ads is actually in addition to manual bidding, as it adjusts your manual bids that seem more or less likely to lead to a conversion.

 But let’s switch gears here.